-Google sends me a weekly alert for the term structural engineer.
+Google sends me a weekly alert for the term structural engineering in the news for the week.
 Here’s my take on the term “structural engineer” in the news this week.

 I have to say, I’m not super-proud of the number of collapses, evacuations and problems relating to structural engineering this week.